Exam Techniques and Criteria for Qualification

 The Examiner must note in Item 60 of the FAA Form 8500-8 any condition found in the course of the examination.
 The Examiner must list the facts, such as dates, frequency, and severity of occurrence.

 When a question arises, the Federal Air Surgeon encourages Examiners first to check this Guide for Aviation Medical Examiners and other FAA informational documents.
-If the question remains unresolved, the Examiner should seek advice from a RFS or the Manager of the AMCD.
+If the question remains unresolved, the Examiner should seek advice from a RFS or the AMCD.

 After all routine evaluations and tests are completed, the Examiner should make a complete review of FAA Form 8500-8.
 If the form is complete and accurate, the Examiner should add final comments, make qualification decision statements, and sign the declaration.
 The medical history page of FAA Form 8500-8 must be completed in the handwriting of and signed and dated by the applicant.
 Upon completion of the physical examination, the entire FAA Form 8500-8, Items 1 through 64, must be electronically transmitted to the FAA.